 - to make arrangements for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that officer is the Acting Chief Finance Officer; - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - to approve the Statement of Accounts.
+In this Authority, that officer is the Executive Director for Resources and Regeneration; - to manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - · to approve the Statement of Accounts.